 Ash has a really distinct grain that stains well, showing off its unique cathedral arch-shaped pattern.
 Its natural hue is a similar colour to oak, but lighter and less variable.
 It's a great choice for stained pieces or natural wood furniture where you don't want too much variation in colour.

 We can stain our ash designs in a range of colours.
 The natural ash works well with grey hues, white and darker greys and off-black colour schemes, while the dark stain we use has similar hues to mahogany and walnut, making it incredibly versatile.
-Other stain colours are also available, such as teak, rosewood or ebony.
+Other stain colours are also available, such as ebony or whitewash.

 Find examples of our walnut furniture on our Walnut Gallery page

 We use an American black walnut, which is renowned for its deep, warm brown hue.

 The heartwood from the inside of the tree trunk is a rich, dark colour, while the sapwood from the outer part of the trunk is much lighter.
 Walnut timber boards often contain quite a bit of sapwood, which creates a dramatic contrast in colour.

 It is possible to use just the darkest parts for very high-end pieces where an even colour is a must, but we can also stain the lighter areas to blend the whole piece together to a similar tone whilst still showcasing the natural variation.

 Find examples of our iroko furniture on our Iroko Gallery page

 Newly added to the range is this FSC certified African hardwood, also known as African Teak due to its similar grain pattern and deep golden brown hue.

 It works beautifully to complement a mid-century or vintage Scandinavian look where teak was previously the traditional choice.
 The colour varies from light summery gold to a deep, warm bronze, and will darken with age, taking on a rusty brown hue.